Canadian Commission for UNESCO

-The Canadian Commission for UNESCO (CCUNESCO), administered by the Canada Council for the Arts, is Canada's national commission for UNESCO, actively advancing the organization's mandate to contribute to peace based on the intellectual and moral solidarity of humankind by promoting cooperation among nations.
+The Canadian Commission for UNESCO (CCUNESCO) serves as a bridge between Canadians and the vital work of UNESCO - the United Nations Educational, Scientific and Cultural Organization.
+Through its networks and partners, CCUNESCO promote's UNESCO's values, priorities and programs in Canada and brings the voices of Canadian experts to the international stage.
+Its activities are guided by the United Nations' 2030 Agenda for Sustainable Development and other UNESCO priorities.
+CCUNESCO operates under the Canada Council for the Arts.

-Its role is to involve government departments and agencies, institutions, organizations and individuals working for the advancement of education, science, culture, communication and information, in its activities.
 UNESCO is the only UN agency to have a system of National Commissions.
-As part of this international network of 195 National Commissions, the Canadian Commission for UNESCO is in a unique situation to effectively contribute to Canada's positions on UNESCO issues.
+As part of this international network of National Commissions, the Canadian Commission for UNESCO is in a unique situation to effectively contribute to Canada's positions on UNESCO issues.

 Status and function

 The Canadian Commission for UNESCO was established by Order in Council on 14 June 1957, in conformity with the Constitution of UNESCO and pursuant to the Canada Council Act.
 It operates under the general authority of the Canada Council for the Arts, which provides its Secretariat.
 The Commission's role is to involve government departments and agencies, institutions, organizations and individuals working for the advancement of UNESCO's mandated fields of education, science, culture, communication and information, in its activities.